naoufal51/disaster_response/README.md

 # Disaster Response Pipeline Project

-This project is designed to analyze disaster data from Appen (formally Figure 8) to build a model for an API that classifies disaster messages.
-The provided dataset set contains real messages that were sent during disaster events.
-For that we build a machine learning pipeline to classify appropriately these events in order to dispatch the messages to the concerned disaster relief agency.
+This project aims to build a model for an API that classifies disaster messages based on disaster data from Appen (formally Figure 8).
+The provided dataset contains real messages that were sent during disaster events.
+We build a machine learning pipeline to classify possible disaster events.
+Then, we dispatch the messages to the concerned disaster relief agency.

 We provide a web app where an emergency worker can input a new message and get classification results in the pre-defined categories.
-Furthermore, some visualizations are provided to show the data distribution.
+Furthermore, we provide some visualizations to show the data distribution.

 https://github.com/naoufal51/disaster_response/assets/15954923/9696d999-a1b8-406f-b87e-4c788b368315